 MSR offers over 40 merits badges in our various program areas to help campers develop their scouting skills and maybe even find a new passion.
-Our Area Directors and their staffs are dedicated to providing a high-quality program to engage and educate your scouts.
+Our Area Directors and their staffs are dedicated to providing a highquality program to engage and educate your scouts.
 Merit badge offerings can be found in an accompanying booklet, released in early March.
+You will be able to find this on your camp registration page under 'Attachments'.